amber227/nix-eduroam-harvard/README.md

 Harvard's eduroam network is not registered through CAT, so it's not supported by https://github.com/3nol/nix-eduroam/.
-This is a very messily constructed, but hopefully reproducible solution for connecting to eduroam through a Harvard login.
+This is a messy but hopefully out-of-the-box solution for connecting to eduroam through a Harvard login with `nix`.

 How to run: